Probabilistic QoS-aware Placement of VNF chains at the Edge: Related Work

 SFC placement in IoT scenarios, which demand for low-latency response, high-throughput processing and cost effective resource usage, is tackled in \cite{Wang:IoT:2018}.
 The work proposes a linear programming model and an approximation optimization algorithm to achieve deadline and packet rate guarantees while avoiding resource idleness.
 However, SFC orchestration is done within the cloud domain and the availability of computing resources at the edge is not considered.

-Yala et al. \cite{Yala2018} propose a VNF placement algorithm that optimises access latency and service availability in a mixed edge and cloud environment for ultra-Reliable Low-Latency Communications (uRLLC) services.
+\cite{Yala2018} propose a VNF placement algorithm that optimises access latency and service availability in a mixed edge and cloud environment for ultra-Reliable Low-Latency Communications (uRLLC) services.
 The multi-objective optimization problem is solved by exploiting a Genetic Algorithm metaheuristic, whose achieved performance is compared against an exact algorithm implemented in CPLEX.
 Although a network service is defined as a set of VNFs, chaining constraints are not considered.

-Mouradian et al. \cite{mouradian2018application} tackle application component placement in NFV-based hybrid Cloud-Edge systems and propose an ILP formulation that represents applications as non-deterministic VNF Forwarding Graphs.
+\cite{mouradian2018application} tackle application component placement in NFV-based hybrid Cloud-Edge systems and propose an ILP formulation that represents applications as non-deterministic VNF Forwarding Graphs.
 Graphs can be built using sequence, parallel, selection and loop substructures and probabilities are used to model selection and loop iterations.

 Although all the above mentioned works \cite{Leivadeas2019,Wang:IoT:2018,Yala2018,mouradian2018application} consider latency requirements (either as minimisation objective or as constraint), none of them accounts for dynamic variations of network status, which instead can influence the extent to which QoS requirements are satisfied in the long run.
 Neither security aspects are taken into account.